7.2 The CCD

 7.2.11 Long-term Rotational Drift

 The CCD was shown to have a long-term rotational drift rate of 0.0031 +/- 0.0001 degrees/year in a recent study (STIS ISR 2022-01).
 This analysis measured rotation of dust motes in 50CCD flat fields spanning 20 years.
 The results are supported by two more independent studies (Nguyen et al. 2021; Dressel et al. 2007).
 At present, no corrections are made to CCD data to account for the long-term rotational evolution of the CCD flat fields.
+There are ongoing efforts to assess the impact of this long-term rotation, and based on these assessments any necessary updates will be made.

 1 Measurement of the CCDGAIN=4 to CCDGAIN=1 ratio after SM4 finds that CCDGAIN=4 actually corresponds to 4.087 ± 0.007 e/DN.
 See STIS ISR 2017-05.